zapobyte/vuedetails/README.md

 ### Usage

-To use the <details> element provided by this package, you can import it in your Vue 3 component and use it as follows:
+To use the `<vue3details>` element provided by this package, you can import it in your Vue 3 component and use it as follows:

 Import into your main file: